benbyford/ai-ethics-framework/Issues.md

 - ### Security

   - Do you hold sensitive data securely? [refer: [#Data-protection](Data protection)]

-  - Do you have adequate security access and edit the system?
+  - Do you have adequate security access log system?

 - ### Safety

   - Is you definition of safety inline with current norms or best in class?
   - What safe guarding considerations have you made for stakeholders, users, citizens and animals when you system is operational?
+  - In what ways can you system fail gracefully?

 [specific AI technology consideration]

 - ### Monitoring [specific AI technology consideration]

-  - definition of expected behaviour / error handling / unintended behaviour / introducing bias
+  - Definition of expected behaviour / error handling / unintended behaviour / introducing bias

 - ### Explainability

-  - Is there any way to explain or demonstrate the process or getting to a decision?
+  - Is there any way to explain or demonstrate the process or getting to a decision? (see above)

-- ### Perversion
+- ### Perversion / system exploitation

-  - Is the model open to be perverted by external sources?
+  - Is the model open to be perverted / exploited by external sources now or in the future?

-- ### Third party algorithms and services
+- ### Procurement

   - Have you applied considerations from this framework to other suppliers work e.g. third party models?